Core Module Information

 Learning Outcomes for module:

-LO3: Critically reflect on the regulatory and quality assurance frameworks of relevance to bioprocessing and other cell technologies.
+LO3: Critically reflect on the regulatory and quality assurance frameworks of relevance to bioprocessing and cell technologies.

 LO5: Determine the efficiency of product formation and output in a bioprocess using appropriate handling and interpretation of growth kinetics data.